Chaoyi-Z/chaoyi-z.github.io/_posts/2023-02-25-Some sentances light me up.md

 related_posts: false

 ---

+<font size =12>There are some beauriful sentense soft me and give me power.</font>

 There are some beauriful sentense soft me and give me power.

 After the night I burned all memory, my dream becomes transparent, as I trashed all yesterdays, my step becomes lighter